omoju/IntroCSExperiencePrediction/Readme.md

-# Model the Dynamics of Gender in Intro CS at UC Berkeley.
+# Predicting gender in introductory Computer Science (CS).
 ### A Supervised Learning Project.

 This work builds on previous research done in fulfillment of a Computer Science Education Ph.D., HipHopathy, A Socio-Curricular Study of Introductory Computer Science.